vsao/SKILL/SKILL_Codes/README.md

 Opens a cellview.
 The cellview can be opened for read, append, write, or scratch mode.
 If you open the cellview for the read mode, the cellview must exist. if you open the cellview for other modes, the cellview is created if it does not exist.
 - Arguments
-  - gt_lib | nil
-  Specifies the ddId of a library, the name of a library t_lib, or nil.
+  - `gt_lib | nil`: Specifies the ddId of a library, the name of a library t_lib, or nil.
 If it is nil, then a search is made for the library of context cellview d_contextCellView.
 If the name of a library is given, the library must exist in the libList.
-  - t_cellName
-  Specifies the cell name.
+  - `t_cellName`: Specifies the cell name.
-  - lt_viewName
-  Specifies view name of a cell such as: schematic, layout.
+  - `lt_viewName`: Specifies view name of a cell such as: schematic, layout.
-  - t_viewTypeName
-  Specifies the view type.
+  - `t_viewTypeName`: Specifies the view type.
 If it is omitted or entered as nil or “*.cdb”, the cellview must exist.
-  - t_mode
-  Specifies the access mode to the cellview.
+  - `t_mode`: Specifies the access mode to the cellview.
 The mode can be one of the following values:
   ```
   r    Opens the cellview in read mode.
 The cellview must already exist.
   a    Opens the existing cellview in append mode.
 If the cellview does not exist, it is created.